hmercker/soultruth-hugo-0-118-2/content/contemporary-messages/messages-sorted-year/contemporary-channelled-messages-from-year-2025.md

 Isaiah | [Come to Know the Truth, Power and Glory of Love](/contemporary-messages/messages-sorted-year/messages-2025/en-2025-9-6-3-af-isaiah/) | September 6<sup>th</sup>, 2025
 Michael Collier | [Choose to be Part of a More Harmonious World](/contemporary-messages/messages-sorted-year/messages-2025/en-2025-9-7-1-af-michael-collier/) | September 7<sup>th</sup>, 2025
 James Padgett | [Humility is the Key](/contemporary-messages/messages-sorted-year/messages-2025/en-2025-9-7-4-jw-james-padgett/) | September 7<sup>th</sup>, 2025
+Estelle Roberts | [This Church Will Be a Sanctuary of Light for Many](/contemporary-messages/messages-sorted-year/messages-2025/en-2025-9-7-3-af-estelle-roberts/) | September 7<sup>th</sup>, 2025
 Augustine | [The Angels and Those Who Have Come Before, Stand in Support of this Community](/contemporary-messages/messages-sorted-year/messages-2025/en-2025-9-8-1-af-augustine/) | September 8<sup>th</sup>, 2025
 Arthur Conan Doyle | [Prayer, It’s elementary!](/contemporary-messages/messages-sorted-year/messages-2025/en-2025-9-9-1-jw-arthur-conan-doyle/) | September 9<sup>th</sup>, 2025
 Copernicus | [The Truth of the Mind Will Only Bring You So Far](/contemporary-messages/messages-sorted-year/messages-2025/en-2025-9-10-1-af-copernicus/) | September 10<sup>th</sup>, 2025